 Jose is pursuing a PhD in Urban Planning from the University of Columbia.
 He holds a master’s degree in the Latin American Studies from the University of California, Berkeley, and two BA degrees from the University of Los Andes in Colombia: one in Political Science (2004) and one in History (2005).
 He has worked as a high school professor, as a Bogota’s city councilor assistants on citizen participation, and as an editorial coordinator in the School of Social Sciences at the University of los Andes.
 Jose’s long-standing academic interests revolve around regimes governing in Latin American cities, with a particular focus on notions of urban development, planning knowledge, governance and citizenship, as well as practices of spatial segregations and urban displacement.
 His current research focuses on the planning and implementation of urban redevelopment policies in downtown Bogotá.

-Kirsten is an artist and designer who holds a Bachelor of Fine Arts from The School of the Art Institute of Chicago and a post-graduate certificate in public housing design from Escola da Cidade.
+Kirsten is an artist and designer, currently pursuing her Master’s in Architecture at the University of California at Berkeley.
+She holds a Bachelor of Fine Arts from The School of the Art Institute of Chicago and a post-graduate certificate in public housing design from Escola da Cidade .
 Kirsten works within the intersections of architecture, art education and public art, developing projects where community and education-based processes have a prominent roll in public space design.
 While living in Chicago Kirsten collaborated with public schools, environmental organizations and community groups on murals and public garden projects.
 In 2010 she was a US Fulbright Fellow in Brazil, researching methods for the creation public space through design and public art.
 Kirsten currently lives in São Paulo, Brazil where she is working on several community-based fine art, education and design projects.